Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

     > [Info] The primary storage shelf is marked with **1** in the **is primary storage shelf** column in the *Storage locations* section.

-5. If you want to create a storage shelf for blocked storage, click the *Blocked storage* drop-down list and select appropriate material conditions.
+5. If you want to create a storage shelf for blocked storage, click the *Blocked storage* drop-down list and select the applicable material conditions.
 The following options are available:

     - **ALL CONDITIONS**
     - **NO ORIGINAL PACKAGING**